-I love animals, from dogs, cats, hamsters, a furbaby is part of your family, and I love it when a couple incorporates their pet in their engagement sessions.
+I love it when a couple incorporates their pets in their engagement sessions.

-It can be tricky incorporating our four-legged family members and making them perfect models, so I have come up with some fantastic tips for getting your furbaby comfortable and being a start in front of the camera.
+It can be tricky to incorporate our four-legged household members and make them perfect models, so here are some excellent tips for getting your pets comfortable and being a star in front of the camera.

 I know this seems obvious, but you would be surprised at how many places do not allow pets.
 You can normally find out this information on their website.